Life is like a

 is was Easter, but I have no idea when it is and how it is.
 And nobody around me does.

-Christmas was abolished in the 1920s, so even our grandparents have nothing to say.
-But all the attributes (decorated tree, table set with champaign, gifts, wishes, decoration of houses, schools and streets, candles, post cards, sweets, countdown to midnight) are perfectly present, but the Eve occurs on 31 December, it’s called New Year and it’s 100% secular.
-And the key actor, visually identical to Santa, is called Grandfather Frost: this is an old Slavic personage from the forest, not Saint Nicholas.
+Christmas was abolished in the 1920s, so even our grandparents have nothing to say about it.
+However all the attributes (excepting the crib) have remained: a decorated tree with a 5-pointed (not 6!!) star, a table set with champaign, gifts, wishes, decoration of houses, schools and streets, candles, TV shows, post cards, sweets, countdown to midnight — it’s all present, but it’s called New Year: the Eve occurs on 31 December, and the holiday is 100% secular.
+The key actor, visually identical to Santa, is called Grandfather Frost: this is an old Slavic personage from the forest, not Saint Nicholas.

 I use words and expressions like “pearls before swine”, “scapegoat”, or “cast the first stone”, but I don’t know where they originally come from.
 Only few religious buildings are “active” — most are transformed into workshops or warehouses.

-The former main cathedral of the Russian Empire (St. Isaac) is transformed into a museum with the world’s biggest (really gigantic) Foucault’s pendulum hung under its dome aimed to visualise the Copernicus’s theory of rotation of celestial bodies.
+The former main cathedral of the Russian Empire (St. Isaac) is transformed into a museum with the world’s biggest (really gigantic!)
+Foucault’s pendulum hung under its dome aimed to visualise the Copernicus’s theory of rotation of celestial bodies.
 The former Cathedral of Our Lady of Kazan on the Nevsky is the Museum of Religion and Atheism.
-The Christ the Saviour Cathedral doesn’t exist (it was blown up in 1930s), a large heated open-air swimming pool is built on its robust foundation, it’s great to swim there in winter with friends looking at the Kremlin behind the clouds of hot steam.
+The Church of the Assumption of Mary on the Vasilyevsky Island is a covered skating rink with a garderobe in the former altar, then it is converted into public baths.
+The Christ the Saviour Cathedral doesn’t exist (it was blown up in 1930s), a large heated open-air swimming pool is built on its remaining robust foundation, it’s great to swim there in winter with friends looking at the Kremlin through the clouds of hot steam.